 Elena Galathynius Havilliard

-The first Queen of Adarlan and mate to Gavin Havilliard.
+Elena Galathynius Havilliard was a Demi-Fae and Princess of Terrasen.
 She was the daughter of the Fae King Brannon and played a vital role in banishing the dark forces of the past.
+She was Gavin Havilliard's mate and became the first Queen of Adarlan.

 Gavin Havilliard

-The first King and founder of Adarlan and mate to Elena Galathynius.
-He was a legendary warrior, famed for defeating the Dark Lord Erawan.
+Gavin Havilliard was a mortal and became the first King and founder of Adarlan.
+He was Elena Galathynius' mate and a legendary warrior, famed for defeating the Dark Lord Erawan from long ago.

 Orlon Galathynius